 Night in the Woods is an adventure video game produced by Infinite Fall and came out in early 2017.
-You can play the game on Xbox One, PlayStation 4, Nintendo Switch and it can even be played on phones.
-It initially began as a small project published by Finji Studios but it slowly grew, and they wanted to add more to it so they moved onto Kickstarter to gain crowdfunding.
-On their Kickstarter page, the original goal was to get $50,000 and they ended up getting $209,375.
+You can play the game on Xbox One, PlayStation 4, Nintendo Switch and even on phones.
+It initially began as a small project published by Finji Studios but it slowly grew; they wanted to add more to it so they moved onto Kickstarter to gain crowdfunding.
+On their Kickstarter page, the original goal was $50,000 and they ended up getting $209,375.
 According to the page, they were fully funded within 26 hours, and in 30 days they had 400% more than what they asked for with over 7,000 backers.

-Night in the Woods deals with some serious topics and themes such as loss, depression, change, responsibility, anxiety, money, and much more.
-It was interesting to play a game that dealt with these themes since most games don’t tackle these topics.
+Night in the Woods deals with some serious issues such as loss, depression, change, responsibility, anxiety, money, and much more.
+It was interesting to play a game that dealt with these themes since most games don’t tackle them.
 Also, the game does not try to shove these themes down the player’s throat.
-They feel natural and can be picked up on throughout.
+They feel natural and can be picked up on throughout gameplay.

-The game may feel slow if you don’t enjoy walking around discovering new things about the small town or talking to characters.
-The game is very much driven by character development and getting to know people.
+The game may feel slow if you don’t enjoy walking around discovering new things about the small town or talking to characters, as it is very much driven by character development and getting to know people.
 I found myself instantly drawn to the town; it just felt so peaceful.
 The game starts out slow, but once it picks up, it turns into a supernatural kind of story.
-I feel the game doesn’t need to have the mystery element since the interactions between the characters are so strong.
-I recommend this game if you want a relaxing game to play on your downtime.
-This game gets a solid 8/10.